Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

     **Tip**

-    About to submit a bug or a support request to a SYS\_PRODUCT\_NAME Project?
+    About to submit a bug or a support request to a |SYSPRODUCTNAME|
+    Project?
 Before you do that, make sure that others haven't yet submitted a similar artifact.
-To do so you can either browse the artifact database through the Artifact Selection and Browsing facility or you can use the search box in the SYS\_PRODUCT\_NAME Main Menu and search by keywords.
+To do so you can either browse the artifact database through the Artifact Selection and Browsing facility or you can use the search box in the |SYSPRODUCTNAME|
+    Main Menu and search by keywords.

 Artifact Browsing
 =================

-SYS\_PRODUCT\_NAME offers the ability to browse the artifact database according to a variable set of criteria.
+|SYSPRODUCTNAME| offers the ability to browse the artifact database
+according to a variable set of criteria.

 Selection Criteria